ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 2]

-README                        xml2rfc v1.11                February 2002
+README                        xml2rfc v1.11                   March 2002

-2.2 TclXML version 1.1.1
+2. Requirements

-   You need to also have TclXML version 1.1.1 running on your system.
-   TclXML is a Tcl package that parses XML.
+   You need to have Tcl/Tk version 8 running on your system.
+Tcl is a scripting language, Tk is Tcl with support for your windowing system.

-   We've included a copy of TclXML in this release, you can also look in the TclXML site [4].

-   For example, on Unix, you'd probably put the files somewhere under

-       /usr/local/lib/tcl8.4/TclXML-1.1

-   or

-       C:\Program Files\Tcl\lib\tcl8.4\TclXML-1.1\

-   depending on whether you're on UNIX or Windows.

-   To find out where you should put the directory, type this command:
+   To get a source or binary distribution for your system, go to the Scriptics website [2] and install it.
+If you get the binary distribution, this is pretty simple.

+   Of course, you may already have Tcl version 8.
+To find out, try typing this command from the shell (including the "MS-DOS Prompt"):

        % tclsh
-       tclsh> set auto_path

-   This will print a list containing the directories where Tcl looks for libraries.
-You should put the "TclXML-1.1" directory in exactly one of these directories.

-3. Testing

-   Now test your installation.
+   If the program launches, you're good to go with Tcl version 8.

-3.1 Testing under a windowing system
+   If you are running under a windowing system (e.g., X or Windows), you can also try:

-   Type this command from the shell:

-       % xml2rfc.tcl
+       % wish

+   If a new window comes up along with a "Console" window, then you're good to go with Tk version 8.

+   Finally, you may notice a file called "xml2sgml.tcl" in the distribution.
+It contains some extra functionality for a few special users -- so, if you don't know what it is, don't worry about it...